klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 jsonpickle.encode(Payload())
 ```

-Ok, that's seems interesting, but still we would like to generate our serialized payloads without rewriting the code anytime we need to issue a different command, right?
-So, last but not least, we'll explore a way to dynamically generate valid payloads for all the python modules we saw above.
+That's seems interesting, but it would be nicer to generate serialized payloads without rewriting the code anytime a different command is needed, right?
+Below, a way to dynamically generate valid payloads for all the python modules listed above is presented.

-**Generating Exploits for pickle, PyYAML, and jsonpickle**
+#### Generate payloads dynamically: deser-py

-I created the following tool, called **deser-py**, which can be used to generate different payloads for pickle, yaml and jsonpickle.
-The tool can be also downloaded [here](https://github.com/klezVirus/deser-py).
+The following tool, called **deser-py**, can be used to generate different payloads for pickle, yaml and jsonpickle.
+An updated version of the tool can be also downloaded [here](https://github.com/klezVirus/deser-py).

 ```python
 import os